Tat-101/bb-assignment-front/README.md

 [![codecov](https://codecov.io/github/Tat-101/bb-assignment-front/branch/main/graph/badge.svg?token=63WH3TP4F0)](https://codecov.io/github/Tat-101/bb-assignment-front)

-# BB Assignment - Frontend Application
+# BB Assignment - User Management Frontend Application

 This repository contains the frontend application for the "BB Assignment".
-This project is built using React and is designed to provide a user interface for interacting with the backend services.
+This project is built using React and is designed to provide a user interface for managing users.
+The application allows users to be added, removed, and deleted, with role-based access control and authentication mechanisms.

 ## Table of Contents